wayneIBM/vpc-on-classic/related-links.md

 ## Code and Tools

 * [Python script to make a graphical representation of your VPC](https://github.com/l2fprod/vpc-diagram-exporter) Use this tool to export a visual representation of the existing VPC resources in your IBM Cloud account.
-* [Go and Python example code calling the VPC Rest APIs](https://github.com/IBM-Cloud/vpc-api-samples) Go and Python example code that calls the VPC APIs to help you get started.
+* [Go and Python example code calling the VPC REST APIs](https://github.com/IBM-Cloud/vpc-api-samples) Go and Python example code that calls the VPC APIs to help you get started.